-In the office, Adam was telling Nathan about the curries he'd eaten over the weekend:
+In the office, Adam is telling Nathan about the curries he's eaten over the weekend:

 "Balti Friday night, Pathia Saturday night and on Sunday I went round to a mate's house and we had a nice Rogan Josh.
 Not a bad weekend."

 “Blimey, I bet you're back on the fruit now!
 Mind you, I suppose they're not too bad for you, curries, are they?"
-Said Nathan.
+Says Nathan.

-"Depends what you fire in with ‘em, doesn't it kid?" said Adam without looking up from his work.
-He was standing on a box slotting letters into the top row of his frame (he's not particularly short but he says it makes his arm ache otherwise).
+"Depends what you fire in with ‘em, doesn't it kid?" says Adam without looking up from his work.
+He’s standing on a box slotting letters into the top row of his frame (he's not particularly short but he says it makes his arm ache otherwise).

-I slipped on a flight of greasy green yorkstone steps.
-I managed to grab the railing and ended up at the bottom, lying on my back with my feet on the patio.
-I was slightly winded but hadn’t done any serious damage.
-I told the owner about it.
-"Are they slippy?" he said and handed me a mis-delivered letter from the day before.
+I slip on a flight of greasy green Yorkstone steps.
+I end up at the bottom, lying on my back with my feet on the patio, slightly winded.
+I tell the owner about it.
+"Are they slippy?" he says and hands me a mis-delivered letter from the day before.

-At the sheltered housing on the estate, an old woman with a grey perm, faded blue anorak and american tan tights was putting out her wheelie bin.
-It was decorated with a large stripy orange and green sticker that said Pimp My Bin in a graffiti style font.
+At one of the sheltered bungalows on the estate, the old woman with the grey perm, faded blue anorak and american tan tights is putting out her wheelie bin.
+It’s decorated with a large stripy orange and green sticker that said Pimp My Bin! in a graffiti style font.

-On my way down to the farm, I saw a fresh looking blue tit corpse in the middle of the lane.
-On my way back up five minutes later, it had gone.
+On my way down to the farm, I see a freshly killed blue tit in the middle of the lane.
+On my way back up five minutes later, it has gone.